 The above factors must be considered when analyzing locations and film tax credits, with the understanding on what the actual return will be.
 Most locations now require an audit by a third party, and a CPA can help with this and often arrange connection with a broker.

-Benefit of Film Tax Incentives to Local Economies
+Benefit to Local Economies

 Multiple financial analysis reports from leading accountancy firms (PwC, EY, Deloitte, etc.) on the efficacy of film tax credits demonstrates an economic impact return of between $2.00-$7.00 for every $1.00 spent to encourage inward production.
 Film and television productions must spend locally to gain an incentive, which results in about 60-70% of a film budget to be spent locally.